Prometheus supports two types of rules which may be configured and then

 message to standard error and exits with a

 Recording rules allow you to precompute frequently needed or computationally expensive expressions and save their result as a new set of time series.
 Querying the precomputed result will then often be much faster than executing the original expression every time it is needed.
 This is especially useful for dashboards, which need to query the same expression repeatedly every time they refresh.

 Recording and alerting rules exist in a rule group.
-Rules within a group are run sequentially at a regular interval.
+Rules within a group are run sequentially at a regular interval, with the same evaluation time.
 The names of recording rules must be valid metric names.
 The names of alerting rules must be valid label values.

 The syntax of a rule file is:

 groups: - name: example rules: - record: job:http_inprogress_requests:sum expr: sum by (job) (http_inprogress_requests)